fvvsantana/algorithms/resources/myCheatSheet.md

     State machine:
     * When you have a loop that changes the state multiple times, you could use a state machine.
     * If a state happens once and then finishes, try to avoid putting it into the state machine.
+    * If you don't know what is the condition of the while, put some condition anyway, then build your code using that condition as a premise. (much more clean code doing this way)
+    * Never forget, stl.end() is not the last element;
 * Tips for dynamic programming:
     * Play around with some examples understand the algorithm.
     * See that the number of solutions is exponential, analyze the brute force solution.